Skip to main content

 As an aircraft welder, you’ll get to use different welding techniques in the manufacture and repair of jets, commercial airplanes and helicopters, including SMAW, MIG and TIG welding.
 Aircraft fabrication technologies have evolved over the years to include lighter metals, such as titanium and magnesium.
 To get qualified for this job, enroll in a training program out of high school, and learn processes commonly used in the aircraft industry.

 Maritime welding requires specialist skills and knowledge.
 You’ll connect metals or plastics to produce joints that are water- and oil-tight.
 If you’re interested in this area, you should look to train in aluminum, structural and pipe welding.
+You should also seek out programs that include safety and standards procedures for shipyards.

 Welding is a great career that allows you to develop skills and find new ways to assert yourself.
 It’s work that not only serves you, but also positively affects your community.

-Why Becoming a Welder is Worthwhile
+Why becoming a welder is worthwhile

 "When I first started, I just needed a job," says Travis Edmonds.
 "But now that I've been here 17 years, it's more than just that.
 I found myself, I found a career."